 The European Studies Undergraduate Paper Prize is designed to encourage interest in the field of European Studies by rewarding talented undergraduates who have conducted original research in the field.
-Thus, the European Studies Undergraduate Paper Prize is given for the best advanced research paper written in English on any subject in European Studies as part of an undergraduate university degree program.
+The European Studies Undergraduate Paper Prize is given to the best advanced research paper written in English on any subject in European Studies as part of an undergraduate university degree program.

 Each nominated article must meet the following criteria:

 - be a paper written by an undergraduate student in the field of European Studies;

 - be in the 8,000-10,000 word range, with a maximum word count of 12,000;

 - be the work of one author only;

 - be authored by a student of an institution that is a member of the CES Academic Consortium.

 Nominations will be accepted from November 2, 2015 until May 30, 2016.
 The winners will be announced in early November 2016.

 |Specific language Studies||Criminology|